 Q: Do you work with a second shooter, and who is it?

-A: I do, but only when it is necessary.
-I love having Liz shoot with me, but because of her schedule saving lives at the hospital, shes not always available.
+A: Rarely, and only when it is necessary.
+I love having Liz shoot with me, but because of her schedule saving lives at the hospital, she's not always available.
 I have a few other people that I like equally as much, but am much less affectionate to while shooting with them.

 Q: How does it work when you shoot alone?

 A: Well I began my career working alone, and thats the best way to learn.
 I know exactly what I’m getting and what I still need to get.
 I usually start the day with the guys getting ready, then head to the girls, then head to the ceremony or first look.
 We will work out the timing and logistics as you plan.
 If this means adding an hour or two with me, it is still cheaper than adding a second shooter for the day.

 A: While we are not members of any official photographer associations, Liz and I both have degrees in Film and Cinema from Columbia College in Chicago and worked in the film industry through out California for 5+ years each.
 In that time we both worked directly with some of the biggest names in Hollywood, and have several film credits to our names.
 We love reminiscing about it so ask us more!